 The National Institutes of Health online reports, “In the past few years the problem of osteoporosis in men has been recognized as an important public health issue, particularly in light of estimates that the number of men above the age of 70 will continue to increase as life expectancy continues to rise.”
 9

-It’s hard to believe that both hardened arteries and low bone mineral density are related to Calcium; however, it isn’t the lack of calcium intake, but rather, it’s the lack of absorption that’s the actual root of the problem.* It is the improper deposition of calcium into the soft tissues of the body at the expense of the loss of calcium from the bone matrix that must be considered.
+It’s hard to believe that both cardiovascular and bone health are related to Calcium; however, it isn’t a matter of calcium intake, but rather, it’s the lack of proper utilization of Calcium that’s at the actual root of the problem.* It is the improper deposition of calcium into the soft tissues of the body at the expense of the loss of calcium from the bone matrix that must be considered.

 To illustrate this more clearly, here are some well-researched facts and statistics:

-Because of the lack of nutrients in conventionally grown crops and factory farm animals, the average American diet typically does not provide all the vitamins a healthy person needs.
-In addition, new research about the importance of vitamin K, vitamin deficiency, and the combination of A, D, and K (specifically, K2) begs further examination of how certain vitamins work together to help the absorption of vital nutrients.*
+Because of the lack of nutrients in conventional American diets and agricultural practices, the average American diet typically does not provide all the vitamins a healthy person needs for optimum health.
+In addition, new research about the importance of vitamin K, vitamin deficiency, and the combination of A, D3, and K2 begs further examination of how certain vitamins work together to help the absorption and utilization of vital nutrients.*

 Fill out a downloadable PDF version of the guide you can reference later.

-Dr. Rheaume-Bleue points out that the, “bone-building benefits of vitamin D,” depend on vitamin K2, and when vitamin D is, “assisted by vitamin A,” this relationship, “stimulates the production of osteocalcin,” which is activated by vitamin K2.
+Dr. Rheaume-Bleue points out that the, “bone-building benefits of vitamin D,” depend on vitamin K2.
+When vitamin D is, “assisted by vitamin A,” this relationship, “stimulates the production of osteocalcin,” which is then activated by vitamin K2.
 She contends that these fat-soluble vitamins are, “profoundly different,” than other nutrients because they bind to proteins, especially K2, which allows the proteins to bind to calcium so that it can be better utilized in the body.* 12

 Vitamin A is a fat-soluble vitamin with multiple functions in the body, including normal development, growth and maintenance of the skeleton throughout life.* Vitamin A supports the number and activity of osteoclast cells, which break down bone tissue, an ongoing process of skeletal maintenance called bone remodeling.* 12